What Is Thought Leadership Content? A Practical Guide For B2B SaaS Leaders In 2026

 1. Start with a buyer-centric hypothesis

 Pick a specific buyer persona (e.g., VP Growth at a PLG fintech) and a decision moment (e.g., switching analytics providers).
-Then form a hypothesis: "If we show that early-stage finteches that instrument cohort-based LTV reduce churn 15% faster, they'll prefer vendors that emphasize cohort tooling."
-That hypothesis drives the content angle.
+Then form a hypothesis: 'If we show that early-stage fintechs that instrument cohort-based LTV reduce churn 15% faster, they'll prefer vendors that emphasize cohort tooling.'
+This hypothesis drives the content angle, ensuring it resonates with the unique challenges faced by your target audience.

 1. Choose ideas that pass the scrutiny test